Do Students Learn What We Teach?

 How do we know that what we teach is what our students are learning?

-If they’re doing what we ask, practicing what we want them to, isn’t it inevitable that they’ll learn what we’ve planned for them?
+If they’re doing what we ask, practising what we want them to, isn’t it inevitable that they’ll learn what we’ve planned for them?

-In his book, ‘Why Students Don’t Like School’, cognitive psychologist Daniel Willingham makes the point that what we think about is what we remember.
+In his book, ‘Why Students Don’t Like School’, cognitive psychologist Daniel Willingham points out that what we think about is what we remember.
 That sounds obvious, but activities often encourage students to think about things other than our target topic.

 “Memory is the residue of thought” — Daniel Willingham